How to Season a Brisket (Just Like a Pitmaster)

 6 Hot Tips to Get a Great Brisket

-If you do buy from the supermarket look for something this isn’t already trimmed.
+If you do buy from the supermarket, look for something that isn’t already trimmed.

 2. Seasoning is Key:

-Do not substitute the smoked paprika for a normal one, as the former has more punch and adds more flavor.
+Also, get a coarse salt instead of choosing cheap iodized salt.
+Do not substitute the smoked paprika for a normal one; the former has more punch and adds flavor.
 Try using freshly ground pepper, as well.
-This also helps with the formation of the bark on the brisket.
+This also helps form the bark on the brisket.

-You might be wondering how much salt and pepper you need for your brisket?
+You might wonder how much salt and pepper you need for your brisket.

 See my recipe above for the best brisket rub you have ever tasted!